bernieplug/eepelican/content/blog/ebook-intro.md

 Image: flywheels.png
 Tags: Amazon Private-Label, Sales
 Slug: flywheels-and-feedback-loops
-Summary: If you've been selling on a Amazon for a while, you've experienced the "Flywheel Effect", the delicate balance of sales velocity and success, that could either turn vicious or virtuous, depending on the smallest of action or inaction on your part.
+Summary: If you've been selling on a Amazon for a while, you've experienced the "Flywheel Effect", the delicate balance of sales velocity and success, that could either turn vicious or virtuous, depending on any action or inaction on your part.

 It's that time of the year when we look back, take stock and plan ahead.
 It's that time of the year when we make resolutions